New Zealand defence review calls for more money to meet great power rivalry, climate change risks

 The wide-ranging review also prioritised deeper defence ties with New Zealand's only ally, Australia, and closer links to other partners in the region, including the U.S., whose presence in the Indo-Pacific was "critical" for New Zealand's security.

-The review, initially scheduled for completion by mid-2024, comes as the country's defence forces are stretched thin despite significant investments by the Labour government to upgrade parts of its Vietnam-war era aircraft fleet and boost military salaries to improve retention.
+The review, initially scheduled for completion by mid-2024, comes at a time when the country's defence forces are stretched thin despite significant investments by the Labour government to upgrade parts of its Vietnam-war era airfleet and boost military salaries to improve retention.

-New Zealand Defence Force chief Kevin Short said the defence force needed to give the government options to protect and promote the international rules-based system that guarantees New Zealand stability, security and prosperity.
+Three of the Navy’s nine ships remain idle because of staff shortages, and plans to build a ship suitable for patrolling in the harsh conditions of the Southern Ocean are suspended.

+Little has said New Zealand, which spends about 1% of its GDP on defence, to face these challenges and meet expectations from neighbours and partners for the country to do more.

 ((lewis.jackson@thomsonreuters.com; Reuters Messaging: @lewjackk))